 If you only have time for a short drive and plenty of fun curves and beautiful scenery, drive up Town Mountain Road to the Blue Ridge Parkway.
 Return via Elk Mountain Scenic Highway.
-Here are detail directions: Take I-240 east to exit 5B.
-Turn onto Charlotte St TOWARD downtown.
-At the next traffic light, take a left onto College St. At the next light, take a left onto Town Mountain Rd.
-Follow this for about 6.3 miles, until you reach a crossroads with the Blue Ridge Parkway.
+Here are the directions: Take I-240 east to exit 5B.
+Turn onto Charlotte St toward downtown.
+At the next traffic light, take a left onto College Street.
+At the next light, take a left onto Town Mountain Rd (N.C.
+Highway 694).
+You'll immediately start climbing the ridge pass beautiful homes with spectacular views.
+Drive about 6.3 miles to the Blue Ridge Parkway.
 Take a left, heading north on the Parkway.
 Turn at the first road to the left (sign for Weaverville).
-Go a short distance to a stop sign, and take a left onto Elk Mountain Scenic Hwy.
-Follow this to the end, then take a right onto Beaverdam Rd.
-Take a left onto Merrimon Ave., which will bring you back downtown.
+Go a short distance to a stop sign, and take a left onto Elk Mountain Scenic Highway.
+Follow this winding road down the mountain ridge for 7 miles to the end.
+Take a right onto Beaverdam Road, and a left onto Merrimon Avenue to return to downtown.
 Allow one hour.

 If you are in the Fontana Lake and Nantahala National Forest area, ride the Cherohala Skyway National Scenic Byway.